d-marchand/demo/README.md

 Experiment by yourself all approaches studies with the links below for Docker containers.

-### Firefox (Method differences for GUI containers)
+### Mozilla Firefox (Method differences for GUI containers)

-Last version of Firefox ready to use.
+Last version of Mozilla Firefox ready to use.

 :checkered_flag: [X11shared (sudoers)](https://github.com/d-marchand/term_x11shared_sudoers_firefox/ "X11shared") but dangerous access permissions...